sryabkov/load-dotenv/README.md

 ### `filePath` (required)

-A full name with path (relative to the root of the repo) from which to read the key-value pairs.
+A full name with path (relative to the root of the repository) from which to read the key-value pairs.

 ### `mask` (optional)